Islandora/documentation/docs/user-documentation/metadata.md

     the widget from accepting any values that include times.
-If you'd like a single field that contains date intervals as well as date-time values (though not within a single value as that would not be valid EDTF), your're welcome to file an improvement request (and link it here!)
+If you'd like a single field that contains date intervals as well as date-time values (though not within a single value as that would not be valid EDTF), you're welcome to file an improvement request (and link it here!)